 As the dust settled on this legislative journey, Tennessee had made a significant step in addressing paternity fraud.
 Yet, the impact of these laws on the intricate web of relationships, families, and trust was a story still unfolding, one where the truth of paternity could no longer be easily concealed, and the repercussions on relationships remained a topic of profound significance.

 While the newly enacted law, HB 253/SB 331, has made it a crime to knowingly deceive others about paternity, it does not entirely eliminate the complexities surrounding these deeply personal matters.
-The requirement for DNA testing before paternity acknowledgment, a concept introduced in the original HB 2698, remains a point of contention, raising questions about privacy and trust.
+The requirement for DNA testing before paternity acknowledgment, a concept introduced in the original House Bill 2698, remains a point of contention, raising questions about privacy and trust.